|

 hand, GSM has two

-being a SIM card.
+being the SIM card.
 The SIM card is the postage stamp-like

-sized card in your phone usually under the battery.
-The SIM
+sized card in your phone usually under the battery (micro SIM cards are

 card is the brains of